JackNoordhuis/PharUtils-Scripts/README.md

 # PharUtils
-Custom PHAR utils by @64FF00, including batch scripts for Windows
+__Collection of tools to easily manage phar archives.__

+Includes scripts for windows and OSX.